-1.3.3 Motorizing, engine room, gear, and propeller
+1.3.3 Motorising, engine room, gear, and propeller

-This yacht is equipped with a inboard diesel engine with a sail-drive gear and a fixed propeller.
+This yacht is equipped with a inboard diesel engine with a sail-drive gear and a fixed propeller (option: folded propeller).

 The engine room is separated from living quarters by plywood-bulkheads covered with sound-insulating material.
 An access is possible through:

-- a shutter below the companion way, - detachable bulkhead in the aft cabin beside the engine room - revision opening in the toilet area for the oil filter
+- a shutter below the companion way, - detachable bulkhead in the aft cabin beside the engine room

-Cooling-water supply to the engine is realised via the saildrive-gear.
+Cooling-water supply to the engine is realised via the sail drive-gear.